Barry Popkin: Research

 Popkin did extensive research from 1971 to the early 1980s on both hunger in America and around the world.
 He developed with Bob Evenson the Laguna Household Surveys and created the Bicol Multipurpose Survey while living in the Philippines and focused much of his attention there on women, work and the relationship of these activities to maternal and child health.
 He subsequently returned to the US and worked for a decade on maternal and child nutrition research, including initiating the Cebu Longitudinal Household Health and Nutrition Survey with two economics colleagues.
 He started the China Health and Nutrition Survey in the late 1980s and it was out of this experience that he wrote a series of papers which created the concept of the nutrition transition.

 Much of his subsequent research globally has been on the transitions in the way we eat, drink and move and how the most recent stage of this transition has created in regions and countries throughout the globe many shifted toward increased obesity and related noncommunicable diseases and many adverse economic consequences.
 For many years he was writing and talking about this transition and it took a Bellagio conference he held in 2001 to convince leading scholars globally that low and middle income countries were going through this rapid shift toward a pattern of diet and activity linked with rapid shifts toward obesity.

-He also was the first author to identify along with co-author Colleen Doak the double burden of malnutrition in a series of papers first published in 2000.
+He also was the first author to identify along with lead co-author Colleen Doak the double burden of malnutrition in a series of papers first published in 2000.
 He also published papers linking obesity and stunting first and this led to many others studying both concepts.